matter-labs/zksync/docs/upgrade_mechanism.md

 ### UpgradeGatekeeper

 `UpgradeGatekeeper` is a contract that will manage the upgrade process.
-It is needed to prevent upgrading rollup contracts by the master in one function call.
+It is needed to prevent upgrading rollup contracts by the master in one function call and do upgrades of all contracts atomically: contracts that are declared to be upgraded at the start of this process should all be upgraded, or all these upgrades will be rejected.

 ## Deploying and upgrade process